tcassanelli/pyoof/docs/telgeometry/index.rst

 Blockage distribution :math:`B(x, y)`
 -------------------------------------
-The blockage distribution corresponds to the elements that block incoming radiation in the aperture plane.
+The blockage distribution corresponds to the elements that block incoming radiation in the aperture plane [Baars]_.
 This could be the support legs, the sub-reflector and shade effects.
 And for the Effelsberg telescope, all three of them are present.
 How to construct the blockage follows,

 .. plot::
     :include-source: